- Sudden high fever, severe headache, and neck stiffness can be warning signs of meningitis.

 - Nausea and vomiting

-- Neck pain and difficulty moving the pain
+- Neck pain and difficulty moving the neck

 - Confusion

-- Inability to lower your chin to the chest
+- Inability to lower your chin to your chest

 - Drowsiness and fatigue

-Babies under the age of 2 will present with a high grade fever, as well as symptoms like:
+Babies under the age of two typically present with a high-grade fever, as well as symptoms like:

 - Constant crying